Maker-run resource / community lab

 Future puzzle drops

-Get notified when new workbenches and source notes are published.
+Get notified when new workbenches and library guides are published.